 top of page

 An integrated, interdisciplinary approach provides the opportunity for students to exercise choice.
-Many subtopics branch off of the main area of study, ensuring that we can tap into students’ interests.
 Thematic studies enable students of a variety of ages and abilities to access information and to move forward at a pace that fits their needs.
-We see students make amazing leaps forward in comprehension and overall reading skills when they can immerse themselves in books about topics of genuine interest to them.
+Younger children are guided through research topics in a teacher-led group setting.
+Older students research subtopics that branch off of the main area of study, ensuring that we can tap into students' interests.
+They are guided through the study through weekly conferences with a teacher.
+We see students make amazing leaps forward in comprehension and overall reading skills when they immerse themselves in books about topics of genuine interest to them.

 bottom of page